ryantd42/NY-Legislative-Git/2023/A3099A-2023/bill.md

   Section  1.
 Short  title.
 This act shall be known and may be cited as "Emma's Law".
   § 2.
-Subparagraph 1 of paragraph (a) and paragraph (b) of  subdivision 2  of  section  380.50  of the criminal procedure law, subparagraph 1 of paragraph (a) as amended by chapter 499 of the laws of  1993  and  para- graph  (b)  as  added by chapter 307 of the laws of 1992, are amended to read as follows:
+Paragraph (b) of subdivision 2 of section 380.50 of the  criminal
-  (1) the victim as indicated in the accusatory instrument OR  AS  INDI- CATED  IN  THE  PRE-SENTENCE INVESTIGATION CONDUCTED PURSUANT TO SECTION 390.20 OF THIS TITLE; or
+ procedure  law,  as added by chapter 307 of the laws of 1992, is amended to read as follows:
-  (b) If the defendant is being sentenced for a  felony  the  court,  if requested  at  least ten days prior to the sentencing date, shall accord the victim the right to make a statement with regard to any matter rele- vant to the question of  sentence.
-[The]  IF  THE  DEFENDANT  IS  BEING SENTENCED FOR A MISDEMEANOR, IF REQUESTED AT LEAST TEN DAYS PRIOR TO THE SENTENCING  DATE,  THE  COURT  MAY ACCORD THE VICTIM THE RIGHT TO MAKE A STATEMENT WITH  REGARD  TO  ANY  MATTER  RELEVANT  TO  THE  QUESTION  OF SENTENCE.
-IN  EITHER CASE, THE court shall notify the defendant no less than seven days prior to sentencing of the victim's  intent  to  make  a statement at sentencing.
-If the defendant does not receive timely notice pursuant  to  this  subdivision,  the defendant may request a reasonable adjournment.
+  (b) If the defendant is being sentenced for (1) a  felony,  OR  (2)  A MISDEMEANOR  TO  WHICH  THE  DEFENDANT PLED  GUILTY  AFTER  BEING CHARGED WITH A FELONY OFFENSE IN AN INDICTMENT OR INFORMATION IN SUPERI- OR COURT WHERE SUCH FELONY OFFENSE RESULTED IN SERIOUS  PHYSICAL  INJURY TO  THE  VICTIM, THEN the court, if requested at least ten days prior to the sentencing date, shall accord the victim the right to make a  state- ment with regard to any matter relevant to the question of sentence.
+The court  shall  notify  the  defendant  no  less  than seven days prior to sentencing of the victim's intent to make a statement at sentencing.
+If the  defendant  does not receive timely notice pursuant to this subdivi- sion, the defendant may request a reasonable adjournment.
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05831-01-3
+  LBD05831-02-3